 The NSW Government’s new legislation excludes councillors from making decisions on DAs.
 The excuse is to stop corruption.
 The “solution” is to remove the democratic influence of councils, with the NSW government grabbing control and planning laws made even more developer-friendly than before.

 Up until now, DAs which were controversial were passed from council staff to the councillors.
 The decisions were made in an open council meeting, where people for or against a development had the chance to speak.
-But now, because of new NSW state government law, our councillors will no longer have any role in these decisions.
-Instead, they will be made by planning panels called IHAPs (Independent Hearing and Assessment Panels) – all across Sydney and Wollongong.
+But now, because of new NSW state government law, our councillors have no role in these decisions.
+Instead, they are made by Local Planning Panels – all across Sydney and Wollongong.
+It’s not really local, because the panel makes decisions following rules set by the NSW government.
+It has four people, three of of whom are chosen from a state government list of approved experts.
+Council gets to nominate a local representative.

 In most cases, the outcome would be the same.
 But in some cases it would be different, because elected councillors are concerned not just about following planning rules, but representing the community’s best interest.
 For that, they are accountable to the community, and can be later voted out of office if enough people disagree with them.

-This is the latest example of the NSW state government taking power away from democratically elected local councils, and imposing their own rules.
-Not only that, but the extra bureaucracy adds more costs to councils for all its expenses.
-Then on top of that: if somebody appeals to the Land and Environment Court against any of their decisions, the council (who had no say in the decision) has to foot the legal bill.
+This is another example of the NSW state government taking power away from democratically elected local councils, and imposing their own rules.
+Of course: if somebody appeals to the Land and Environment Court against any of their decisions, the council (who had no say in the decision) has to foot the legal bill.

 Who asked for this backward step?
-The real estate industry.
-The Planning Panels / IHAPs are called independent, but the state government effectively controls them.
+The real estate industry, especially large developers.
+The state government effectively controls the “Local” Planning Panels.

 If you are concerned about this, learn about what the state government has done and continues to do about planning laws.
 Yes, I know it’s complicated.
 That’s why they have gotten away with this – up until now.